The Fire Last Time: LIFE in Watts, 1966

 Whites still rush to gun stores each time a new incident hits the papers.
 A Beverly Hills sporting goods shop has been sold out of 9mm automatics for months, and the waiting list for pistols runs several pages.

 Last week a Negro showed a reporter a .45 caliber submachine gun.
-“There were 99 more in this shipment,” he said, “and they are spread around to 99 guys who have cars.”
+“There were 99 more in this shipment,” he said, “and they’re spread around to 99 guys with cars.”

 “We know it don’t do no good to burn Watts again,” a young Negro says.
 “Maybe next time we go up to Beverly Hills.”